madisonborrelli/madisonborrelli.github.io/aboutme.md

 subtitle: Research Interests
 ---

-I am interested in

-- I rock a great mustache
-- I'm extremely loyal to my family
+I am interested in lithospheric and surface processes on terrestrial and icy bodies.
+In particular I study volcanism and impact craters on Venus, and impacts on icy moons of the outer solar system.

 What else do you need?